-The young striker netted once in each half, following up on Craig Dawson's opener, before Graham Dorrans added a fourth just before the end of normal time at the Hawthorns.Burnley remains winless in the Premier League after beating comfortably beaten 4-0 by West Brom at the Hawthorns.
+The young striker netted once in each half, following up on Craig Dawson's opener, before Graham Dorrans added a fourth just before the end of normal time at the Hawthorns

-Craig Dawson opened the scoring on the half-hour mark, heading home a corner from Chris Brunt, with the home side in control of the game.
+Craig Dawson opened the scoring on the half-hour mark, heading home a corner from Chris Brunt, with the hosts in control of the game.

 Dorrans completed the rout just before the end of normal time with a cool first-time finish set up by Cristian Gamboa.

-On this evidence, Dyche has a big job on his hands to keep his side in the top flight, while West Brom celebrates a second league win of the campaign.
+On this evidence, Dyche has a big job on his hands to keep his side in the top flight, while West Brom celebrate a second league win of the campaign.

-The home side's starting XI was unchanged from the win at Tottenham, while Burnley, which was again without injured trio Danny Ings, Sam Vokes and Matt Taylor, brought in former Baggies player Steven Reid in a holding-midfield role, Ross Wallace and Michael Kightly to replace Marvin Sordell, David Jones and Dean Marney.
+The hosts' starting XI was unchanged from their win at Tottenham, while Burnley, who were again without injured trio Danny Ings, Sam Vokes and Matt Taylor, brought in former Baggies player Steven Reid in a holding-midfield role, Ross Wallace and Michael Kightly to replace Marvin Sordell, David Jones and Dean Marney.

-The visiting side had an early penalty appeal turned down when George Boyd's cross struck Andre Wisdom on the shoulder but otherwise offered little in attack and tried to focus on keeping it tight at the back.
+The visitors had an early penalty appeal turned down when George Boyd's cross struck Andre Wisdom on the shoulder but otherwise offered little in attack and tried to focus on keeping it tight at the back.

 West Brom goalkeeper Ben Foster was forced to make a smart save after Lukas Jutkiewicz rose above Dawson and headed powerfully on target and Barnes should have done better when set up by third substitute Sordell.